ZZaner67/CMPS-4143/Assignments/P01/README.md

 ### Instruction

+- Make sure to have rsc.io/quote downloaded on the PC
-- Make sure to "go get
+- Make sure to have rsc.io/sampler downloaded on the PC

+To run:
+- Execute "go run main.go" in the terminal